alex7458/alex7458/README.md

 ## Hi there 👋

-- 👋 My name is Max
+👋 My name is Max
-- 🔭 I'm working on nothing right now.
-- 🌱 I'm learning PHP right now
+🌱 I'm learning PHP now.
-- 😄 Pronouns: there aren't any.
+😄 Pronouns: there are none.
-- ⚡ Interesting fact: I am Russian
+⚡ Interesting fact: I'm Russian.
-That's it for now
+That's all for now.